 I also see a lot of things that make me cringe.
 I even get embarrassed for the artist.

-Luckily none of what I see is life threatening and all of these miss-takes can be do-overs or do-betters.
+Luckily none of what I see is life-threatening and all of these miss-takes can be do-overs or do-betters.

 For the record, I don’t believe in the fad of “failing forward” or “embracing failure”.
 The word failure is still highly negatively charged for most people I know.
 Maybe it’s just semantics but I think language is important and has an impact.
 So I prefer to talk about “miss-takes.
 “If Take 1, or Take 100 didn’t work, there are plenty more.

-I’m a seasoned fair viewer and exhibitor so I tend to see art fairs through both perspectives.
+I’m a seasoned fair viewer and an exhibitor so I tend to see art fairs through both perspectives.
 After each experience, I find myself taking stock of what artists did that worked and what they could do better.
 (I can’t help it – I’m a coach so it’s what I do to help my clients and to learn for my own practices.)

 Here are ten mistakes I’ve recently (and often) experienced first hand and what to do instead: